 Attendees will also assess latest strategies for driving changes in consumer behaviour and the role of industry in aiding households to make more informed decisions on utilising repair, reuse and remanufacture schemes.

 Delegates will assess the impact and implications of a range of policy initiatives on reducing plastic waste, including opportunities for developing single-use alternatives and other measures to counter issues such as potentially shortened expiry dates.

-It follows the recent vote by the European Parliament approving a ban on all single-use plastic by 2021 and a consultation by the UK Government on a ban on the distribution of plastic straws, stirrers and cotton buds in England in the same time-frame.
+It follows the recent vote by the European Parliament approving a ban on all single-use plastic by 2021 and a Government response expected by the end of March on the UK Government consultation on a ban on the distribution of plastic straws, stirrers and cotton buds in England in the same time-frame.

-Further sessions look at policy and industry initiatives for reducing food and drink waste, following government announcements of an additional £15m for a pilot scheme due to launch in 2019, weekly food waste collections, and commitments to meeting UN Sustainable Development Goals to half food waste by 2030.
+Sessions will look at both policy and industry initiatives for reducing food and drink waste, including the launch of the first phase of the Government’s £15m food redistribution pilot scheme - which aims to provide financial support to food redistribution companies, the announcement of a new Food Surplus and Waste Champion, weekly food waste collections, and commitments to meeting UN Sustainable Development Goals to half food waste by 2030.

-In light of the expected government consultation on a proposed deposit return scheme for single-use drinks containers in England and Wales, and as industry begins trialling DRS, delegates will also examine the impact on businesses and local authorities including potential increased costs, duplicated waste collections and the role of incentives for consumers.
+In light of the on-going government consultation on a proposed DRS for single-use drinks containers, and as industry begins trialling DRS, delegates will also examine the impact on businesses and local authorities including potential increased costs, duplicated waste collections and the role of incentives for consumers.

 We expect discussion on possible ways that the DRS might be developed to take account of plastics that are more difficult to recycle, or used ‘on-the-go’.